This unsettling story can be found in Acts chapter five. The narrative is summarised in the first two verses:

 A Parable?

-The story may be a parable rather than a literal historical event.
-For example, the Bible Background Commentary reveals some rabbis allegedly disintegrate foolish pupils with a harsh look.
+The story could be viewed more as a parable than a factual historical event.
+For example, the Bible Background Commentary mentions some rabbis purportedly disintegrating foolish pupils with a harsh glance.
 We still talk about someone giving a withering look, but the “look” doesn’t literally shrink the person.
 We understand the expression metaphorically.

 The New Interpreter’s Study Bible says about this story: “Theological and pastoral questions arise.
 Why is Peter so harsh in not offering the couple an opportunity to repent?
 Does God really punish sinners in such a drastic manner?
 The story is more folklore than historical and is meant to underscore the serious breach that occurs when members of the community lie to one another.”

-And so, what KIND of truth is found in Acts 5?
-Is it factual, or is it symbolic, a parable designed to teach truth while itself not being a true story?
+So, what kind of truth is found in Acts 5?
+Is it factual, or is it symbolic—a parable designed to teach truth while not being a true story itself?

-People sometimes get hung up on facts rather than truth.
-For example, instead of trying to work out how a large fish swallowed Jonah, ask yourself what truth is being taught in this story.
-What can we learn, and how can we apply this truth daily?
+People sometimes get fixated on facts instead of truth.
+For instance, rather than trying to figure out how a massive fish swallowed Jonah, consider what truth is being conveyed in this story.
+What can we learn, and how can we apply this truth in our daily lives?
+What truth and wisdom can we gain from the story of Ananias and Sapphira?

 An Ancient Teaching Method?

-A well-known educational tool in the first century was comparing positive and negative examples.
-Acts chapter four ended with a general statement of the church’s generosity and then a specific instance – Barnabas sold a field he owned, and laid the money at the apostles’ feet.
+A well-known educational tool in the first century was to compare positive and negative examples.
+Acts chapter four concludes with a general statement regarding the church’s generosity, followed by a specific instance: Barnabas sold a field he owned and laid the money at the apostles’ feet.

-And then Luke, the author of Acts, compares this with the story of Ananias and Sapphira, who also sold a piece of property.
-Remember, there were no chapter divisions in Luke’s letter.
+Luke, the author of Acts, compares Barnabas’ generous act with the story of Ananias and Sapphira, who also sold a piece of property.
+Luke’s letter did not have chapter divisions.

-Many people who had become Christians were from different nations and had stayed in Jerusalem after Pentecost (Acts 2).
-These people had no means of support – no social security benefits.
-The church was their lifeline, and there were no churches beyond Jerusalem.
+Many individuals who converted to Christianity hailed from various nations and remained in Jerusalem following Pentecost.
+These people had no means of financial support—there were no social security benefits available.
+The church served as their lifeline, and no other churches existed outside of Jerusalem.

-These freewill gifts were entirely at the discretion of the giver.
-The land was sold and placed “at the apostles’ feet,” indicating that the offering was not for the apostles but for them to distribute to those in need.
-Barnabas demonstrated the right way to do this.
-Ananias and Sapphira displayed the wrong way.
+These freewill gifts were entirely at the giver’s discretion.
+The land was sold and placed “at the apostles’ feet,” indicating that the offering was not for the apostles but rather for them to distribute to those in need.
+Barnabas demonstrated the right way to do this, while Ananias and Sapphira displayed the wrong way.

-The message in these stories is this: when you give, do it like Barnabas and not like Ananias and Sapphira.
+The message in these stories is clear: when you give, do it like Barnabas, not like Ananias and Sapphira.

 An Older Story?

-The story of Ananias and Sapphira contrasts with the account of Achan in Joshua 7, in which the sin of one man brought death upon many others—in the story of Ananias and Sapphira, the demise of two people brought purity to a community rather than death.
-God takes the corporate holiness of his people very seriously.
+The story of Ananias and Sapphira stands in contrast to the account of Achan in Joshua 7, where the sin of one man resulted in the death of many others.
+In the narrative of Ananias and Sapphira, however, the death of two individuals brought purity to a community instead of destruction.
+God places great importance on the collective holiness of His people.

 Honesty is the Best Policy

-The Acts 5 story shows that God takes sincerity in claims very seriously.
-Pastors should remember this when asked about the size of the church we lead.
-Far too many of us become evang-elastic in our answers.
+The Acts 5 story illustrates that God takes sincerity in claims very seriously.
+Pastors should keep this in mind when asked about the size of the church they lead.
+Too many of us become Evang-elastic in our responses.

-The whole scenario with Ananias and Sapphira was utterly unnecessary.
-They were likely a very wealthy couple (Sapphira was an uncommon name and always found amongst rich women).
-The property was theirs.
-No one had asked them or forced them to sell it.
-It was a matter of their own volition.
+The entire scenario involving Ananias and Sapphira was completely unnecessary.
+They were probably a very wealthy couple—Sapphira is a rare name, typically associated with affluent women.
+The property belonged to them.
+No one had asked or pressured them to sell it; it was entirely their own choice.

-Furthermore, they had conspired to keep some of the money but made out they were giving it all, exposing their pride in the pretence.
+They conspired to keep some of the money while pretending to give it all away, revealing their pride in the deception.
 They lied to and tested the Holy Spirit (God).
-Was this a form of blaspheming the Holy Spirit?
+Was this a form of blasphemy against the Holy Spirit?
 Was this sin unforgivable?
-Whatever the case, one truth that stands out in this story is honesty is the best policy.
+Regardless, one truth that stands out in this story is that honesty is the best policy.

 A Harsh Sentence

 The Dead Sea Scrolls excluded such an offender from the communion table for a year.
-But here, a much stricter sentence is imposed.
-There’s no mention that God did the killing.
-Peter pronounced the sentence, possibly operating a gift of the Holy Spirit.
-Was he a novice in using these powers?
+However, a much stricter sentence is imposed here.
+There’s no mention of God carrying out the killing.
+Peter pronounced the sentence, possibly exercising a gift of the Holy Spirit.
+Was he inexperienced in using these powers?
 Did he learn from this?
 To my knowledge, there is no record of anything like this happening again.
-And I’ve never had anyone die during an offering at Bayside Church – not yet, at least!
+And I’ve never experienced anyone dying during an offering at Bayside Church—not yet, at least!

 Concluding Comments

-The punishment doesn’t appear to fit the crime.
-Far worse sins are recorded in the New Testament Scriptures without death as the punishment.
-Consider the case of a young man committing incest with his stepmother and Peter’s rank hypocrisy that Paul condemns to Peter’s face.
-But Peter doesn’t drop dead as a result.
+The punishment doesn’t seem to match the crime.
+Much worse sins are documented in the New Testament Scriptures without resulting in death as punishment.
+Take, for example, the case of a young man who engages in incest with his stepmother, along with Peter’s blatant hypocrisy that Paul confronts directly.
+Yet, Peter doesn’t drop dead as a consequence.

-If this is a literal historical event, my only thought is that the apostles wanted to protect the baby church.
-Such protection wasn’t needed as the church matured.
+If this is a literal historical event, my only thought is that the apostles aimed to protect the infant church.
+Such protection wasn’t necessary as the church grew stronger.

-A literal understanding of this story troubles me because it doesn’t appear to reflect God’s nature of unfailing love and forgiveness.
-Neither does it demonstrate Jesus’ statement, “the Son of Man did not come to destroy men’s lives but to save them” (Luke 9:56)
+A literal understanding of this story concerns me, as it seems to contradict God’s nature of unfailing love and forgiveness.
+It also fails to reflect Jesus’ statement, “the Son of Man did not come to destroy men’s lives but to save them” (Luke 9:56).

-If Ananias and Sapphira were real people, they were a part of the church and Christians.
-They would have been considered “saved.”
-There is no pronouncement that they were “lost”.
+If Ananias and Sapphira were indeed real people, they would have been members of the church and Christians.
+They would have been regarded as “saved.”
+There’s no indication that they were “lost.”
 I hope they’re in heaven.